practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/02 - functional languages/Erlang: Gleam on vm BEAM/README.md

 > [!NOTE]
 > You cannot print the type of a variable during runtime!

-(Theoretically) you could do this indirectly by delibertalely making errors in your code and then looking at the tip of the _$ gleam test_ command.
+(Theoretically) you could do this indirectly by delibertalely making errors in your code and then looking at the tips given by the _$ gleam test_ command.

 (TBD)